hedgehog125/sandboxed-path/README.md

     -> **`matchRelative()`/`matchSandbox()`** => void

     changeSandboxScope only has `matchRelative()`, and changeRelativeBasePath only has `matchSandbox()`.
 Sets them to be equal in a particular direction.

+# Updates
+ * 2.0 made it an ES module but didn't add any new features.
+If you need to use it as an older module, just use 1.0.0.